 Finding the Best Places to Retire Since 2006!

-Overview: Situated in northwestern North Carolina and named for a rock formation that juts over the Johns River Gorge, Blowing Rock caps the Eastern Continental Divide and boasts stunning views of the Blue Ridge Mountains.
+Situated in northwestern North Carolina and named for a rock formation that juts over the Johns River Gorge, Blowing Rock caps the Eastern Continental Divide and boasts breathtaking views of the Blue Ridge Mountains.
 It is a resort town that has been attracting tourists and vacationers since the late-1800s.

 Downtown, peppered with commercialized red and blond brick buildings and hanging flower baskets, hosts a seasonal farmers' market and has clusters of upscale gift, clothing and gourmet food shops.
-Most restaurants receive good reviews and serve everything from green fried tomatoes and BBQ to fish and chips.
+Most restaurants receive rave reviews and serve everything from green fried tomatoes and BBQ to fish and chips.
 Professional theater is represented by Ensemble Stage, and the Blowing Rock Jazz Society sponsors live concerts.
 Residents also enjoy Art in the Park and the Blue Ridge Wine and Food Festival, which features the products of neighboring orchards and vineyards.
 Once a summer, the Symphony of the Mountains performs by the lake at the beautiful Chetola Resort, drawing music lovers from around the region.
-The resort also has reasonabley priced homes for sale.

 The Moses Cone Memorial Park surrounds Blowing Rock, and it has two lakes and miles of carriage trails.
 Broyhill Park has a lake, outdoor pool, and gazebo.
 The Glen Burney and Glen Mary falls are accessed through the town's Cannon Gardens.
 Other nearby attractions include the historic Green Park Inn, Tweetsie Railroad, Grandfather Mountain, and Linville Caverns.